jiankuang/IBM/README.md

 * Data quality assets, such as data rules.
 We have Rules implemented by Data Rules, why assign them to Terms???
 * ETL assets, such as DataStage jobs

-External Assets are defined by an IGC administrator.

 ## Labels
 * A text string used to group a set of terms together
 * Created by an IGC administrator
 * Can be applied to assets by any IGC user with authoring authorization.

+# Information Assets

+## External Assets
+External Assets are defined by an IGC administrator.